 And there are so many possibilities!
 You could do colors, foods, animals or even unit vocabulary from a book for more advanced learners.

 Focus: Writing and reading

 A lot of teenage students really dislike writing.
-However, some are more keen on the idea if you give them the freedom to write what they want.
+However, some are keener on the idea if you give them the freedom to write what they want.
 While the list of possibilities for creative writing exercises can seem endless, one of my favorite games that my private students really enjoy is called Person, Place, Action.

 The student is given nine pieces of paper.
-On three of them they write a person, on another three they write a place and on the final three they write some sort of action.
+On three of them, they write a person, on another three they write a place and on the final three they write some sort of action.

 These can vary from short answers to long answers.
 Lower intermediate students could write “runs a race” for one of their actions, while a more advanced student could elaborate with “runs a race through the desert during the hottest day on record.”